Surplus Canal Deficiency Rehabilitation Project

 Salt Lake County is taking a phased approach to acquire the property necessary to fully address deficiencies.

-SURPLUS DATA VIEWER
+SURPLUS MAP VIEWER

 A levee is an embankment constructed to prevent the overflow of a body of water.
 USACE is responsible for the overall regulation of the federal levee system.
 Salt Lake County is the local sponsor partner of the Jordan River levee system, which includes both banks of the Salt Lake County Surplus Canal.
 The Surplus levees along the Jordan River and Surplus Canal run from the Mill Creek confluence downstream to the Goggin Drain west of the Salt Lake City International Airport.